-Recently, it was 36 degrees in Miami, Florida, a record low temperature last seen in 1928!
-Most of the rest of the country was also in a deep cold snap, but were much more prepared than those of us in Florida.
+Most of the rest of the country was in a deep cold snap, but they are much more prepared for the cold weather than those of us in Florida.
 Being prepared is key to many things, including when people with diabetes deal with proper foot care, especially during the winter.
 Here is your winter foot care list to prevent any foot injuries or complications:

 Blood Sugar Control